 Fun fact regarding emotions.
 In therapy, you’ll never hear me say, “well, how does that make you feel.”
 That’s what you see on TV.
 I cringe when I hear that phrase.
 You might hear me say, “what was that like for you” or “tell me more about that.”
 In therapy, I do put a high emphasis on emotion regulation skills and improving emotional intelligence.

 Talking to someone about our problems allows them to not fester and get bigger.
 Attending counseling with a therapist can be helpful for this part and has a lot of benefits.
 Attending therapy can do wonders for your mental health.
 Don’t let things bottle up.
 Have you ever seen what happens to diet coke when you put a mentos in it?
 The same things happen if we stuff our emotions and don’t talk about them or process them.

 Journaling can have a helpful impact on your well-being.
 There is something to be said about writing things down which allows you to process them.
 Journaling on a regular basis can be a powerful tool to generate better self-awareness.
 If you want some assistance, check out these 10 journaling prompts for mental health to get you started.
 Want a good prompt to journal about?
-Try gratitude to start or some other mental health journal prompts.
+You can try gratitude to start or some other mental health journal prompts.

 Find something you enjoy reading and treat yourself.
 Read somewhere quiet and enjoy this helpful activity.
-So many different reading topics out there – choose one that will lift you up.
+So many different reading topics out there – make sure to choose one that will lift you up.

 Practice some relaxation techniques.
 For example, work on some pleasant imagery where you envision yourself somewhere else while focusing on deep breathing.
 You can walk throughout through the previously mentioned 5 senses and really work on taking big deep breaths in, and even bigger exhales out.
 Breathe in for 3 or 5 seconds, and exhale for 5 or 7 seconds.
 Breathe in some relaxation and blow out toxicity.